HannahForsythe/Spanish_dialects/Coding_challenge_1.md

 estoy, ‘(I) am’, estás ‘(you) are’, etc.) can be easily grouped together.

-We begin with the highly frequent verbs ser and estar (both meaning ‘to be’).
-First, let’s compare how frequent these verbs are across dialects by measuring the each speaker’s average proportion of ser and estar out of all verb stems.
+We begin with the highly frequent verbs ‘ser’ and ‘estar’ (both meaning ‘to be’).
+First, let’s compare how frequent these verbs are across dialects by measuring the each speaker’s average proportion of ‘ser’ and ‘estar’ out of all verb occurrences.

 ``` r
 #Define verb tags to search for in each line.